MartinO55/pulsiTechTest/README.md

 Update: Have Added a backend built in spring to the project.
 Full disclosure, I have just reused a lot of code I wrote for a previous project, which is why it only took an hour and a half.

+Update: The server connects to the backend, and the backend can talk to the frontend - or at at least it makes the get all data request. no data currently exists in the server.
+I will put some data in in postman, then hook the update function to the submit button.
+At that point we get to see what it will look like.

 ## Tech Stack

 - HTML